Last Updated on August 7, 2023

 What if we told you that there’s an easy way to share your Wi-Fi password with people and it doesn’t even require you to know it?!
 Well, that’s exactly what we’re going to teach you how to do in this article — on iPad, iPhone, Mac, and Android!
 We’ll also show you how to find your Wi-Fi password on Windows.
 Keep on reading!

-Sharing Wi-Fi on an iPad, iPhone, or Mac
+How to Share Wi-Fi Password on an iPhone, Mac, or iPad

 It is very simple to share Wi-Fi passwords between Apple devices, but you must have the other person’s email address stored in your Contacts and vice versa.
-Also, ensure that both your devices are running either the most recent versions of iOS/iPadOS or macOS High Sierra.
+Also, ensure that both your devices are running either the most recent versions of iOS, macOS, iPadOS or High Sierra.

 - Enable Wi-Fi and Bluetooth on both devices (personal hotspot off).
 Make sure both devices are nearby to each other, in range of the Wi-Fi network you want to share, and unlocked.